agarcia967/CleanBrowsing/README.md

 4. Enter "brave://settings/shields/filters" into your Brave address bar.
 5. Scroll down to "Add custom filter lists".
 6. Paste the address from step 3 into the "Enter filter list URL" text field and click "Add".

+To install in Firefox (tested), Edge (untested), Chrome (untested):
+1. Install the uBlock Origin Extension.
+2. Follow the instructions to install custom filter lists on the [uBlock GitHub page](https://github.com/gorhill/ublock/wiki/Dashboard:-Filter-lists#3rd-party-filter-lists).

+Please don't use MS Edge or Google Chrome, use Brave or some other Privacy respecting Browser instead.

 # FAQ
 Q: There's still a big empty panel on the left side.
 What's up with that?